gakalmar/Notes/HTML.md

         <TAG />

 - **Tag types:**
-    1. **Semantic tags:** provide meaning and context to the content to improve user experince:
+    1. **Semantic tags:** provide meaning and context to the content to improve user experience:

             <p>         Represents a paragraph of a text.
-            <header>:   Represents the header of a section or a page.
+            <header>    Represents the header of a section or a page.
-            <nav>:      Represents a navigation menu or links for navigating the website.
+            <nav>       Represents a navigation menu or links for navigating the website.
-            <article>:  Represents a self-contained piece of content that can be independently distributed, like a news article or blog post.
+            <article>   Represents a self-contained piece of content that can be independently distributed, like a news article or blog post.
-            <section>:  Represents a distinct section of a document, typically with a heading and related content.
+            <section>   Represents a distinct section of a document, typically with a heading and related content.
-            <footer>:   Represents the footer of a section or a page, usually containing copyright information or contact details.
+            <footer>    Represents the footer of a section or a page, usually containing copyright information or contact details.

     2. **Non-semantic HTML tags:** more general purposes, like grouping and formatting elements:

+            <section> Represents a high-level container for grouping elements.
             <div>: Represents a generic container for grouping other elements.
 It does not have any inherent semantic meaning and is often used in conjunction with CSS for styling and layout purposes.
             <span>: Represents an inline container for grouping or applying styles to a portion of text within a larger block of content, such as a paragraph.